yuchen2199/yuchen2199.github.io/_pages/about.md

 Currently, I am more focused on computer vision research, especially on scene understanding for autonomous driving, including driver attention prediction, pedestrian intention prediction, traffic interaction, traffic scene graph, and so on.
 Meanwhile, I also pay attention to human-object interaction, scene graph generation, video understanding, and other tasks of natural scene understanding.
 I look forward to doing interesting and meaningful scientific research.-->

 Currently, my research aims to enhance AI agents' ability to understand complex interactions by simulating human cognitive processes and incorporating human knowledge, thereby facilitating more effective and user-friendly human-machine interactions.
-Building on this foundation, I have most recently expanded my efforts to include leveraging Language Large Models (LLMs) and Vision-Language Models (VLMs) to represent human knowledge, which further enhances perception understanding tasks across various applications.
+Building on this foundation, I have most recently expanded my efforts to include leveraging Language Large Models (LLMs) and Vision-Language Models (VLMs) to represent human knowledge, which further enhances understanding tasks across various applications.

 📣 **<font color=green>I am seeking positions as a joint PhD student, visiting student, or research intern from May 2024.
 Feel free to contact me if you are interested in my research and want to discuss relevant research topic or potential collaborations! :)</font>**